mahdi-nasehiyan/evolutionary-computation-notebook-collection/darbabies/Readme.md

-# DarBaby Evolution - A Simple HelloWorld to Evoluationary Computation
+# DarBaby Evolution - A Simple HelloWorld to Evolutionary Computation

 > This notebook is an implementation based on [this](https://www.youtube.com/watch?v=JkAKtrZo4j0) video created by [cassiopeiaproject](https://www.youtube.com/@cassiopeiaproject)